Tallow Weed, Hooker’s Plantain

 Field Identification:

-Occurrence: Occasional in sandy soils: swales, depressions, ditches, and other low grounds.
+Occurrence: Occasional in sandy soils, especially in swales, depressions, ditches, and other low grounds.

 Key to the 5 species of Plantago is found in Plants of the Texas Coastal Bend by Roy L. Leyman, Ruth O’Brien and Tammy White.